 Salesforce’s scale in the software space

 Now, let’s compare the company’s value proposition with that of other companies in the US software space.
 As of February 21, 2017, and as the above chart shows, Microsoft (MSFT) continued to be the largest player by market capitalization in the global software space.
-It’s followed by Oracle (ORCL), IBM (IBM), SAP (SAP), and Salesforce are other prominent players in the software space.
+It was followed by Oracle (ORCL).
+IBM (IBM), SAP (SAP), and Salesforce are other prominent players in the software space.

-Salesforce was trading at a forward EV-to-EBITDA (enterprise value to earnings before interest, tax, depreciation, and amortization) multiple of ~24.1x on November 9, 2016.
-This metric was higher than Microsoft’s ~10.5x.
-SAP and Oracle have multiples of ~12.6x and ~8.2x, respectively.
+Salesforce was trading at a forward EV-to-EBITDA (enterprise value to earnings before interest, tax, depreciation, and amortization) multiple of ~33.4x on February 21, 2017, higher than Microsoft’s ~12.6x.
+SAP and Oracle had multiples of ~14.3x and 10.0x, respectively.

-Microsoft’s forward annual dividend yield was ~2.6% as of November 9, 2016.
-Oracle’s and IBM’s forward annual dividend yields were ~1.5% and ~3.6%, respectively, as of November 8.
+Microsoft’s forward annual dividend yield was ~2.4% as of February 21, 2017, and Oracle’s and IBM’s yields were ~1.4% and ~3.1%, respectively.
 Unlike its peers in the software space, Salesforce doesn’t pay dividends.